Two Days in Brussels

 Arrival

-You probably won’t have time to visit any monuments or museums on the same day you get to Brussels, since it will probably be late by the time you leave your luggage in your hotel (especially if you land in Charleroi Airport), but you’ll have enough time to go for a walk and see some of the most beautiful parts of the city centre.
+You probably won’t have time to visit any monuments or museums on the same day you get to Brussels, since it will probably be late by the time you leave your luggage in your hotel (especially if you land at Charleroi Airport), but you’ll have enough time to go for a walk and see some of the most beautiful parts of the city centre.

 If you want to reserve our transfer service from the airport to your hotel, you can do so here.